openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 This proposal introduces a new field in the MCO operator API, `ManagedBootImages` which encloses an array of `MachineManager` objects.
 A `MachineManager` object contains the resource type of the machine management object that is being opted-in, the API group of that object and a union discriminant object of the type `MachineManagerSelector`.
 This object `MachineManagerSelector` contains:

 - The union discriminator, `Mode`, can be set to two values : All and Partial.
-- Partial: This is a label selector that will be used by users to opt-in a custom selection of machine resources.
-When the Mode is set to Partial mode, all machinesets in the selector list would be considered enrolled for updates.
-For all other values of Mode, this selector does not exist.
+- Partial: This is a set of label selectors that will be used by users to opt-in a custom selection of machine resources.
+When the Mode is set to Partial mode, all machinesets matched by this object would be considered enrolled for updates.
+In the first iteration of this API, this object will only allow for label matching with MachineResources.
+In the future, additional ways of filtering may be added with another label selector, e.g. namespace.
+For all other values of Mode, this selector object i

 ```
 type ManagedBootImages struct {